 An entryway is simply the area where you enter a home.
 Every house has an entryway by definition, but not every entryway is a mudroom or foyer.
 The term describes function rather than design.

 A foyer is a formal entrance space, typically located at the front door.
-Foyers emphasize aesthetics with decorative lighting, artwork, console tables, and materials chosen for appearance rather than durability.
+Foyers emphasise aesthetics with decorative lighting, artwork, console tables, and materials chosen for appearance rather than durability.
 You welcome guests here, so design matters more than storage capacity.

 A mudroom is a working space built for daily family use.
 While some mudrooms look attractive, their primary role is functional.
 Mudrooms handle mess and storage that would overwhelm a foyer.
 You would not typically greet guests or host gatherings in a mudroom.